pednucci/donaro/README.md

 # Donaro
-A charity platform for social actions.
+A charity platform for social actions